-My first driving lesson was at four years old…and in the snow.
-Sounds unbelievable, even to me, but it happened, and it is one of my most cherished memories with my brother, David, who happened to be my driving instructor.
+My first driving lesson was at four years old…and in the snow no less.
+While I was barely more than a toddler, it is one of my most cherished memories with my brother, David, who happened to be my driving instructor that day.

-David, himself, was not even old enough to have a license.
-He was only 13 years old at the time but, with his innate mechanical and automotive genius that came so naturally, I am confident he was more qualified at 13 than most 40-something Driver’s Ed course instructors.
+David himself was not even old enough to have a license.
+He was just 13 at the time, but he was born a mechanical genius who had an early affinity for automobiles.
+I am confident he was more qualified at 13 than most 40-something driver’s ed course instructors.

 Anyway, David often liked to tinker with the Mustang that had taken up residence parked in our back yard.
 When he bundled me up and took me outside with him, I thought I would just play around with the radio buttons while he was working on the car.
 I remember the vinyl seats being cold and stiff.
 The interior was drenched in powder blue, matching the powder blue exterior.
 Sitting on my knees in the passenger seat, I could see my breath, but stayed toasty in my mittens and blue fur coat with a white fur collar.